pingidentity/pingone-sample-dotnet/pingone-customers-sample-registration/README.md

  - **update user password by application**
  - **recover a forgotten password**

- using PingOne for Customers (Ping14C) [Management API](https://apidocs.pingidentity.com/pingone/customer/v1/api/man) service.
+Use the PingOne [Management API](https://apidocs.pingidentity.com/pingone/platform/v1/api/#management-apis) service.
 It uses `client_credentials` grant type to obtain an access token, thereby it bypasses the authentication flow steps and calls the `/{environmentId}/as/token` endpoint directly to acquire the token.

 # Content